libclang-vim/libclang-vim/README.md

 ### `libclang#deduction#declaration_at({filename}, {line}, {col} [, {compiler args}])`

 Get location (file name, line, col) of the declaration referenced at a specific location.
+This works not only for member functions, but for other entities like local variables as well.

 ### `libclang#deduction#compile_commands({filename})`